-Scholastic Time-to-Discover Reader: Your Bones by Melvin and Gilda Berger
+Scholastic Time-to-Discover Readers: Your Bones by Melvin Berger and Gilda Berger

 This slim paperback especially for K–2 readers is part of a six-book series about the human body and how it works.

-Classroom Tip: I use these books on Day 2 in Lesson 3, "Dancing Skeletons, Celebrating Day of the Dead" as a way to introduce how our bones are connected.
+Classroom Tip: I use these books on Day 2 of Lesson 3 as a way to introduce how our bones are connected.

 Rattle Your Bones by David Clemesha

 Classroom Tip: I copy pages of this book and place them in a center with black paper and white chalk.
-The students use the directed drawing to make their own skeletons.
+Students use the directed drawing to make their own skeletons.

 A World of Recipes: Mexico by Julie McCulloch